Vertex Nomination Via Seeded Graph Matching: Simulations and real data experiments

-In Figure \ref{fig:srvary}, we explore how $\tau(x')$ is affected by the number of seeds used in the matching (left) and disparities in the sizes of the graphs to be matched (right).
+In Figure \ref{fig:srvary} , we explore how $\tau(x')$ is affected by the number of seeds used in the matching as compared against correlation values $\rho = 0,0.3,0.5,0.7,1$ (\ref{fig:srvary} a) and disparities in the sizes of the graphs to be matched when $\rho = 0.6$ (\ref{fig:srvary} b).

-In order to explore how the number of seeds, $s_x$, used in matching affects the location of the VOI in the nomination list, we vary $s_x$ from 1 to 10, and run 100 Monte Carlo replicates using \texttt{VNmatch}, with both the VOI and the $s_x$ seeds chosen uniformly at random in each Monte Carlo replicate.
-In Figure \ref{fig:srvary} (left), we record the average normalized rank of the VOI in the nomination list ($\pm 2$s.e.).
-As shown in Figure \ref{fig:srvary} (left), for sufficiently correlated networks, as the number of seeds increases our nomination scheme becomes more accurate; i.e., the location of the VOI in the nomination list is closer to the top of the list.
+In order to explore how the number of seeds used in matching, $s_x$, affects the location of the VOI in the nomination list, in both the RDPG and SBM setting, we vary $s_x$ from 1 to 9, and run 100 Monte Carlo replicates using \texttt{VNmatch}, with both the VOI and the seeds chosen uniformly at random in each Monte Carlo replicate.
+In Figures \ref{fig:rdpg_srvary} a and \ref{fig:srvary} a, we record the average normalized rank of the VOI in the nomination list ($\pm 2$s.e.) for the RDPG and SBM settings, respectively.
+It is apparent that for sufficiently correlated networks, as the number of seeds increases, our proposed nomination scheme becomes more accurate; i.e., the location of the VOI in the nomination list is closer to the top of the list.
 For graphs with very low correlation, the uniformly poor performance can be attributed to both the lack of much common structure between $G_x$ and $G_x'$ and the failure of \texttt{SoftSGM} to tease out this common structure.
-We also note that since both $G$ and $G'$ are dense networks, $N_\ell(S_x)$ and $N_\ell(S_x')$ generally contained between 250 and 300 vertices each.
+Since both $G$ and $G'$ are dense networks, $N_\ell(S_x)$ and $N_\ell(S_x')$ generally contained between 250 and 300 vertices each.
 Thus, the proportion of shared vertices in $G_x$ and $G_x'$ is rather high for this example.